-During the summer of 2011, Dr. Betts led a study entitled An Art Therapy Study of Visitor Reactions to the United States Holocaust Memorial Museum Experience, for which she and co-investigator Jordan Potash were granted the 2012 AATA Research Award.
+During the summer of 2011, Dr. Betts led An Art Therapy Study of Visitor Reactions to the United States Holocaust Memorial Museum Experience, for which she and co-investigator Jordan Potash were granted the 2012 AATA Research Award.
 Her interest in art-based methods extended into an ongoing collaborative study based in Nova Scotia, Canada, Ìle ga Bruidhinn: Community-Based Gaelic Language Revitalization.
-In addition, Dr. Betts was co-investigator for an autism study funded by a GW Medical Faculty Associates (MFA) Collaborative Research Program grant, Assessing Medication Responsiveness in Persons with Autism Spectrum Disorders (ASD), which incorporates the Face Stimulus Assessment (FSA) (Betts, 2003).
-She is also the GW Art Therapy Project Lead for a Defense Advanced Research Projects Agency (DARPA) SBIR-funded study that is exploring the use of a computer-based tool to help military service members express combat-related experiences through personal narratives in a graphic novel/sequential art format.
+Dr. Betts was co-investigator for an autism study in 2010 funded by a GW Medical Faculty Associates (MFA) Collaborative Research Program grant, Assessing Medication Responsiveness in Persons with Autism Spectrum Disorders (ASD), which incorporates the Face Stimulus Assessment (FSA) (Betts, 2003).
+She was the GW Art Therapy Project Lead for Phase 2 of a Defense Advanced Research Projects Agency (DARPA) SBIR-funded study that explored the use of a computer-based tool to help military service members express combat-related experiences through personal narratives in a graphic novel/sequential art format.